bimgeek/bimgeek-website/content/tutorials/find-intersecting-elements/index.md

 {{<youtube AEdI_E9WQjQ>}}
 ---

-When objects are intersecting with each other💥, finding those objects manually is a time consuming task.
-In this tutorial, I showed you a quick way to filter walls that are intersecting with the example structural model.
-This is especially useful when creating clash free models within native Revit environment.
+This is really easy but useful script!
+Bimifying CAD drawings is a common practice in the industry.
+In this video, I created a quick script that creates Rooms from CAD blocks with attributes such as its name, number and finishes.
+Great exercise for beginners!
+Take a look👀!

 {{< callout emoji="📌" text="Revit and Grasshopper files used in the tutorial can be downloaded from the button below👇." >}}